michalsustr/RL_workshop/README.md

 Materials and organization for the upcoming RL workshop.

-Sign up form is here: https://goo.gl/forms/WjooHybP8dEwiGX93 (now is disabled, until more info is available)
+Sign up form is here: https://goo.gl/forms/WjooHybP8dEwiGX93

+If you would like to come to help us out, don't hesitate to contact us :)
 Thanks!

-If you would like to come to help us out, don't hesitate to contact us :)

-Official website (for now it redirects here): http://lectures.ai
+Official website (for now it redirects here to github): http://lectures.ai

-## Date
+## Date & place

-October 8
+October 8th 2016, FIT ČVUT, room 350

 ## Program